Playa del Carmen: Sports

-The World Wide Technology Championship at Mayakoba is a PGA Tour FedEx Cup golf tournament held at El Camaleón Golf Club since 2007.
+The World Wide Technology Championship at Mayakoba is a PGA Tour FedEx Cup golf tournament that was held at El Camaleón Golf Club between 2007 and 2023.
 Since 2013, it has been a full-points tournament where the winner earns full rights for a PGA TOUR win.

-2022 hotel shooting

-On January 21, 2022, a tourist opened fire at the Xcaret all-inclusive hotel, killing two Canadians and wounding one other.

 In popular culture

+Numerous TV series have been filmed and set in Playa del Carmen.
 The telenovela Peregrina takes place in Playa del Carmen.
-The Real Housewives of Vancouver featured Playa del Carmen in two episodes.
-The Amazing Race was shot on location in Playa del Carmen.
-The Celebrity Mole was set in the Playa del Carmen area.
-UK reality series Geordie Shore featured Playa del Carmen.
-It was also seen in Spies in Disguise.
+The Canadian Real Housewives of Vancouver featured Playa del Carmen in two episodes.
+The US series The Amazing Race was shot on location in Playa del Carmen, and The Celebrity Mole was set in that area.
+The UK reality series Geordie Shore featured Playa del Carmen.
+In the American series Spies in Disguise, the Yakuza arms dealer named Katsu Kimura lays low in a hotel in Playa del Carmen.